Skip to content

 The Cartridge Stylus & Its Importance to Cartridge Performance

 A key part of any good turntable cartridge is the stylus.
-The turntable stylus, sometimes referred to as the needle, is a small but impactful component.
-It physically traces the grooves of a vinyl record, vibrating as it travels.
-These vibrations are then converted into an electrical signal by the cartridge and amplified into sound.
+The stylus physically traces the grooves of a vinyl record, vibrating as it travels.
+Those vibrations are then converted into an electrical signal by the cartridge and amplified into sound.

 Infographic breaks down the different turntable stylus types.